georgetegral/ensuring-quality-releases/README.md

 To configure custom logs go to your Log Analytics Workspace -> Settings -> Custom logs -> Upload sample log.

-We will use the selenium-test.log artifact that we set up earlier in the pipeline, it must have logs similar to this:
+We will download and use the selenium-test.log artifact that we set up earlier in the pipeline, it must have logs similar to this:

 ```bash
 2021-07-08 05:42:26 Browser started successfully.
 Navigating to the demo page to login.